AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 -  ``pseudo_label_list`` is the list of possible pseudo labels (also, the output of the machine learning model).
--  ``logic_forward`` defines how to perform (deductive) reasoning, i.e. matching each pseudo label sample (often consisting of multiple pseudo labels) to its reasoning result.
+-  ``logic_forward`` defines how to perform (deductive) reasoning, i.e. matching each pseudo label example (often consisting of multiple pseudo labels) to its reasoning result.

 After that, other operations, including how to perform abductive